 - Defines what the software must do.
 Can be:

 - Technical details

-- Non-functional – Also known as quality attributes, this type of requirements define how the software must operate.
-Can be related to:
+- Also known as quality attributes, these types of requirements define how the software must operate.
+Can be related to the following:

 - Disaster recovery

 The planning phase involves not only the development team but also the client(s).
 To make things easier, the planning phase aims at answering a range of questions, such as:

 - How will the software be used?